 Nail polish can get on the carpet for a number of reasons – shaky hands, clumsiness, distraction, or plain old butterfingers.
+It’ll happen with the best nail polish and the worst nail polish.
 It’s happened to thousands of women and, more recently, quite a few men.
 Worst-case scenario: you got neon polish on your parents’ new white carpet, started rubbing the stain to get it out, it spread and dried, and they’re almost home.
 Don’t panic!

 How do you get dry nail polish out of carpet?

 Keep in mind that longer-lasting nail polishes might require more work to get out.
 First, scrape as much of it out as you can using the side of a spoon or a dull knife.
 Any of the following will help get dry nail polish out of the carpet: acetone-free nail polish remover, hairspray, rubbing alcohol, carpet stain remover, or hydrogen peroxide.

 If you choose the first, make sure it really doesn’t contain acetone, because this will damage the carpet further.

 If you opt for hydrogen peroxide, know it can lead to some discoloration.
 It’s best used on lighter-colored carpets.

 Pour some of your substance of choice on a dry, clean cloth and start blotting the stain.
 Don’t stop until no more nail polish is coming off.
 Don’t rub, because the stain will spread, and you’re pushing the polish deeper down.

 How do you remove nail polish from carpet with baking soda?